A relative mass cocycle and the mass of asymptotically hyperbolic manifolds: The tractor mass cocycle

-This in turn readily implies that the relation $\sim_N$ on tensor fields defined in Section \ref{2.3} is compatible with diffeomorphisms in the sense that $t\sim_N\tilde t$ implies $\Psi^*t\sim_N\Psi^*\tilde t$ for each $N>0$.
+Using these results implies that the relation $\sim_N$ on tensor fields defined in Section \ref{2.3} is compatible with diffeomorphisms in the sense that $t\sim_N\tilde t$ implies $\Psi^*t\sim_N\Psi^*\tilde t$ for each $N>0$.
 In particular, given an equivalence class $\Cal G$ of conformally compact metrics, also $\Psi^*\Cal G$ is such an equivalence class.
 We are particularly interested in the case that $\Psi^*\Cal G=\Cal G$, in which we say that \textit{$\Psi$ preserves $\Cal G$}.
 The diffeomorphisms with this property clearly form a subgroup of the diffeomorphism group $\Diff(\barm)$ which we denote by $\Diff_{\Cal G}(\barm)$.
 From our considerations it follows immediately that this is equivalent to the fact that there is one metric $g\in\Cal G$ such that $\Psi^*g\in\Cal G$ or equivalently $\Psi^*g\sim_{N-2}g$.
 (In \cite{CDG} an analogous property is phrased by saying that $\Psi$ is an ``asymptotic isometry'' of $g$.
 We don't use this terminology since $\Psi$ is not more compatible with $g$ than with any other metric in $\Cal G$.)

 Recall from Section \ref{2.3} that all metrics in $\Cal G$ give rise to the same conformal infinity on $\partial M$.
 This implies that for $\Psi\in\Diff_{\Cal G}(\barm)$ the restriction $\Psi_\infty:=\Psi|_{\partial M}$ is not only a diffeomorphism, but actually a conformal isometry of the conformal infinity of $\Cal G$.
-In particular, it induces a well defined bundle automorphism on the standard tractor bundle $\Cal T\partial M$ and hence we can pullback sections of $\Cal T\partial M$ along $\Psi_\infty$.
+In particular, it induces a well-defined bundle automorphism on the standard tractor bundle $\Cal T\partial M$ and hence we can pull back sections of $\Cal T\partial M$ along $\Psi_\infty$.
 This also works for $n=3$ without problems.
-Using this, we can prove the first and simpler compatibility condition of our cocylces with diffeomorphisms.
+Using this, we can prove the first and simpler compatibility condition of our cocycles with diffeomorphisms.